Purpose

 Collection Period

-From 1995 to 2021 (odd year, spring data collection) for high school survey; From 2007 to 2021 for middle school survey.
+Data have been collected from 1995 to 2023 (odd years, spring data collection) for the high school survey.
+Data have been collected from 2007 to 2023 for the middle school survey.

 How data are collected